zuriel-diaz/FormBuilder/Readme.md

 ```javascript
 fields = [{"name":"genre","type":"select","others":{"label":"Genre","options":[{"value":"male","text":"Male"},{"value":"female","text":"Female"}]}}]
 ```
-- TextArea  element: We need to generate an object with the following fields:
+- **TextArea  element**: We need to generate an object with the following fields:
   -- **name**: html input name.
   -- **type**: textarea
   --**others**: this is an object and we need to define the following fields: